-- Persona completely eliminates site-specific passwords, freeing users and websites from the burden of creating, managing, and securely storing passwords.
+- Persona completely eliminates site-specific passwords, freeing users and websites from the burden of creating, managing and storing passwords securely.

 - Persona is easy to use.
 With just two clicks a Persona user can sign into a new site like Voost, bypassing the friction associated with account creation.

 - Persona is easy to implement.
-Developers can add Persona to a site in a single afternoon.
+Developers can add Persona to a site within a single afternoon.

 - There's no lock-in.
 Developers get a verified email address for all of their users, and users can use any email address with Persona.

-Plus, Persona is only going to get better: it's built on an open, decentralized protocol that's designed to allow direct integration into browsers and native support by email providers.
-Sites that implement Persona today will automatically experience those improvements, without having to change any code.
+Plus, Persona is only going to get better: it's built on an open, decentralized protocol, that's designed to allow direct integration into browsers and native support by email providers.
+Sites that implement Persona today will automatically experience improvements without having to change any code.